nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile/how-to-customize-nuxeo-mobile-themes.md

 ## How to Configure the Themes

-The customization can be done in the View Designer, but "manually" for now.
+The customization can be done in the Studio Designer, but "manually" for now.

-In the resources tab of the View Designer, create a new folder `mobile` inside the `ui` folder.
+In the **Resources** tab of the Designer, create a new folder `mobile` inside the `ui` folder.
 Then, create a `config.json` file inside the `mobile` folder.

 Fill it with a JSON object defining the themes: